nhsbsa/nhsbsa-digital-playbook/src/development/dev-tests-coding-v2.md

 ## Test one thing

-If you adopt Test Driven Development (TDD) you should find that your test cases are lean, with just enough fixture data to test a single additional requirement.
+Test Driven Development (TDD) ensures that test cases are lean, with just enough fixture data to test a single additional requirement.

 If you find that each additional test case is performing all the previous steps to initialise your fixtures, you're doing too much work and diluting the purpose of the test.